wujin1989/cdk/docs/API-Specification.md

  * @brief Stops network engine.
  *
  * This function is responsible for terminating the event loop.
+ * It must not be called from the poller thread as it could lead to
+ * undefined behavior or a deadlock.
  *
  * @param N/A
  * @return N/A